keenhenry/keenhenry.github.io/_posts/2026-04-01-python-sqlite-fts5.md

 Search results for 'pasta':
 ```

-It cannot find any recipes in the index.
+It cannot find any recipes in the index?!
 Strange.
 How is the FTS search performed in the code?

 ```python
 stmt = select(RecipeTable).from_statement(